Lindzsy/curriculum/phase1/structures_for_representing_nouns.md

   * Which is your favourite (and why)?
   * Why these structures?
   * Can you think of any other types of data that we don't have a structure for?
+  * What would we lose if we removed some of these?
 * Look up the words "syntax" and "semantics" and write down the definitions.
   Which part of what you learned today is syntax?
 Which part is semantics?
   Include specific examples.